AndreasPr/pern-stack-restaurant-finder/README.md

 # pern-stack-restaurant-finder
-The project designed by using the PERN(PostgreSQL, Express.js, React, Node.js) Stack
+The project designed by using the PERN Stack(PostgreSQL, Express.js, React, Node.js)